Pohasii/ProjectA/README.md

 - go build "parameters"

 # websocket Server and other system
-- When you want to start project
+- When you want to start the project
 - enter hosts value in ../wsserver/ENV.go
 #### AND